platisd/robots.army/_posts/2023-07-10-The_Rise_of_the_Metal_Titans_A_Report_on_the_RobotHuman_War.md

 ---
-title: 'A Report on the Robot-Human War'
+title: 'A report on the robot-human war'
 date: 2023-07-10
 tags: [robots, war, technology]
 img_path: /assets